SJ50/cloud-resume-challange/README.md

-# cloud-resume-challange-frontend
+# cloud-resume-challange
-Frontend of cloudresume challenge.
+Backend of cloudresume challenge.